-Every other day, we read about plenty of new software that promise to get rid of our woes and improve our experience as a PC user.
-We read about such apps, download, try and then move on.
+Every other day, we read about plenty of new software that promises to get rid of our woes and improve our experience as PC users.
+We read about such apps, download them, try and then move on.
 However, the following apps would really make any average PC user say “Wow”.
 Sometimes, even the power users might be astonished and go gaga over them.
 Have a look:

 #1.
 LemonScreen – Your face is your password

-LemonScreen works with your webcam and uses a face recognition technology to lock down your computer immediately when you step away from your desk.
-You needn’t type your password again to login.
-It automatically makes out that you’re infront of your computer with inputs from your webcam and unlocks your computer in no time.
+LemonScreen works with your webcam and uses face recognition technology to lock down your computer immediately when you step away from your desk.
+You needn’t type your password again to log in.
+It automatically makes out that you’re in front of your computer with inputs from your webcam and unlocks your computer in no time.

 #2.
 Tunatic – Identify Song Title With Just The Audio

 There’s a song playing on your local radio station but nobody is telling you what that song is.
 If you’ve got a microphone, place it near the audio source and pass the audio via Tunatic.
 It can help you identify that song.
 Yes, then you can really go buy that song (or rather, download it) :P